Listing Period Home Warranty: Free Seller Coverage Explained

 • Seller absorbs full plan cost

-For sellers who want to go beyond free listing coverage, who pays for home warranty breaks down cost-sharing strategies and negotiation tactics in detail.
+For sellers who want to go beyond free listing coverage, our guide on who pays for home warranty breaks down cost-sharing strategies and negotiation tactics in detail.
+If you want to sharpen your leverage in the 2026 buyer's market, home warranty negotiation tactics is another useful resource.

 Strategic Benefits: Why Listing Coverage Is a Smart Marketing Move

-Offering a home warranty during your listing period isn't just about protecting yourself from unexpected repair bills — it's also a powerful marketing advantage in a competitive real estate market.
+Offering a home warranty during your listing period is not just about protecting yourself from unexpected repair bills.
+It is also a powerful marketing advantage in a competitive real estate market.

 Homes With Warranties Sell Faster and for More

-Research consistently shows that homes listed with a warranty sell approximately 11 days faster on average and can fetch around $2,300 more than comparable homes without warranty coverage.
-For a seller, that's a significant return on what is often a $0 investment during the listing phase.
+Industry research consistently shows that homes sold with a warranty sold for about 0.91% more, and spent 16.14% fewer days on the market than comparable homes without warranty coverage.
+For a seller, that is a significant return on what is often a $0 investment during the listing phase.

-When buyers see that major systems and appliances are covered, they feel more confident making an offer — especially first-time buyers who may be nervous about hidden costs.
+According to Redfin data, just over 47,000 U.S. home-sale agreements fell through in April 2026, equal to 13.4% of homes that went under contract that month, often triggered by post-inspection hesitation.
+When buyers see that major systems and appliances are covered, they feel more confident making an offer, especially first-time buyers who may be nervous about hidden costs.
 This can lead to stronger, cleaner offers with fewer contingencies.
+Our home warranty for first-time buyers guide explains why this coverage resonates so strongly with entry-level purchasers.

 Limits Post-Inspection Renegotiation